 Departmental Reps are elected by Academic Reps in their department to gather the wider views of the student population through liaising with Academic Reps.
 They attend Department Learning, Teaching and Quality Committee meetings (DLTQCs) where items such as unit changes, new programmes and academic policies are discussed, attend briefings and debriefing sessions organised by the Students' Union, in order to close the feedback loop and other opportunities.

-- There are 2 Reps per department, one Undergraduate student and one Postgraduate student, and they are elected at the first SSLC of Semester 1.
+There is usually one undergraduate and one postgraduate taught departmental representative, and they are elected at the first SSLC of Semester 1.